fancidev/qtinter/docs/reference.rst

       of the coroutine is scheduled for later execution.
 Return the :external:class:`asyncio.Task` object.

-      If *allow_task_nesting* is ``True``, this method is allowed to be called from within a running task --- the running task is 'suspended' before executing the first step of *coro* and 'resumed' after that step completes.
-If *allow_task_nesting* is ``False`` (the default), this method can only be called from a callback or from interleaved code.
+      If *allow_task_nesting* is ``True`` (the default), this method is allowed to be called from within a running task --- the task is 'suspended' before executing the first step of *coro* and 'resumed' after that step completes.
+If *allow_task_nesting* is ``False``, this method can only be called from a callback or from interleaved code.

       *In Python 3.8 and above*: Added the *name* parameter.